 - Traditional and contemporary tailoring methods

-The program is a sequence of three classes (Sewing Fundamentals; Sewing Like a Professional and, Contemporary Tailoring) that will prepare students for jobs in the fashion industry.
+The program is a sequence of three classes (CLTX 620 Sewing Fundamentals, CLTX 630 Sewing Like a Professional, and CLTX 635 Contemporary Tailoring) that will prepare students for jobs in the fashion industry.
 Advanced skills will help you become marketable as a seamstress, an alterations expert, or as a tailor in the wholesale or retail clothing markets.